Skip to content

 I want to say this plainly because the skeptical version of this essay is too easy to write.

-Many people do under-eat protein, or eat it in a lumpy way that does not help much across the day.
+Many people do under-eat protein, or eat it in a lumpy way that doesn't help much across the day.
 A lot of convenient foods are high in refined carbohydrate and low in satiety.
 In that world, a higher-protein snack can be a genuine improvement over a candy bar or a pastry.
-I have no interest in pretending otherwise just because the packaging is annoying.
+I've got no interest in pretending otherwise just because the packaging is annoying.

-There is also a real public-health logic underneath some of the enthusiasm.
+There's also a real public-health logic underneath some of the enthusiasm.
 Aging populations need to think harder about muscle.
-Weight management is easier when meals do not leave you hungry again in ninety minutes.
-Vegetarian diets can be perfectly healthy and still require a little more attention to protein distribution than many people give them.
+Weight management is easier when meals don't leave you hungry again in ninety minutes.
+Vegetarian diets can be perfectly healthy and still need a little more attention to protein distribution than many people give them.

 So when I walk through a grocery store and see protein everywhere, part of me thinks: fine.
 Maybe the culture is catching up to something physiology already cared about.

-But then I look at the prices, the branding, and the claims, and I think: this is not only about physiology.
+But then I look at the prices, the branding, and the claims, and I think: this isn't only about physiology.

 What feels different about this moment